 Accounts that require further collection, including action taken by an attorney for collection efforts, will be subject to incur any and all fees associated with this action.

-If you have an account with an unpaid balance you will have a hold placed on your account, preventing registration.
-All holds will prevent the release of transcripts and diplomas as well as further registration until the balance is paid in full.
-No exceptions will be made to release a transcript/diploma under any circumstances to anyone who has an account with a balance.
+If your account has an unpaid balance you will have a hold placed on your account, preventing registration.
+Holds will prevent the release of official transcripts and diplomas as well as further registration until the balance is paid in full.

 Balance Write Off